 Medium Shift Gag: The Pirates description of Ninevah causes the film to shift briefly to traditional cel animation.

-Money, Dear Boy: All the Pirates' objections to ferrying Jonah are completely canceled once Jonah tells he's willing to pay as much as they want.
+Money, Dear Boy: In-Universe; all the Pirates' objections to ferrying Jonah are completely canceled once Jonah tells he's willing to pay as much as they want.

 Mood Whiplash: As soon as Jonah is thrown overboard, the storm dissipates in seconds.